Galaxy Underdensities Host the Clearest IGM Ly$\alpha$ Transmission and Indicate Anisotropic Reionization: Data

 \subsection{NIRCam Observations}

-We conducted JWST/NIRCam WFSS observations of the J1306 and J359 fields as part of Program 4092 (PI: G.~Becker, \citealp{becker_how_2023}), focusing on [\ion{O}{3}]$\lambda\lambda4960,5008$ emission from galaxies at $z = 5.68$--$5.77$, corresponding to the peak Ly$\alpha$ forest transmissivity.
+We conducted JWST/NIRCam WFSS observations of the J1306 and J359 fields as part of Program 4092 (PI: G.~Becker, \citealp{becker_how_2023}), \footnote{All the JWST data used in this paper can be found in MAST under \dataset[doi:10.17909/4z7r-ef97]{\doi{10.17909/4z7r-ef97}}.} focusing on [\ion{O}{3}]$\lambda\lambda4960,5008$ emission from galaxies at $z = 5.68$--$5.77$, corresponding to the peak Ly$\alpha$ forest transmissivity.
 We selected the F335M medium-band filter for grism spectroscopy to balance spectral resolution and background suppression, enhancing sensitivity to emission lines while mitigating spectral overlap.
 Simultaneous short-wavelength imaging in F115W provides source localization and rest-frame UV measurements.

 Each field was observed with a $4 \times 2$ NIRCam mosaic, covering approximately $10 \times 7.5$~arcmin$^2$.
 We employed the INTRAMODULEBOX4 dither pattern to fill detector gaps, ensure uniform coverage, and facilitate artifact rejection.
 We note that, however, the WFSS data excludes a narrow strip centered on the QSO in each field (see the completeness map in Appendix \ref{sec:completeness}).
 Observations were conducted in the GRISM R configuration.
-Exposure parameters were optimized using the JWST Exposure Time Calculator (ETC) to reach the line sensitivity required to detect moderately star-forming galaxies at $z \sim 5.7$.
+Exposure parameters were optimized using the JWST Exposure Time Calculator (ETC) to reach the line sensitivity required to detect typical star-forming galaxies at $z \sim 5.7$ (corresponding to $\log_{10}(L_{5008}/{\rm erg\,s^{-1}})\simeq 42.1$, or an effective $5\sigma$ line-flux-density limit of $f_\lambda \simeq 1.5\times10^{-19}\,{\rm erg\,s^{-1}\,cm^{-2}\,\AA^{-1}}$ at $\lambda_{\rm obs}\approx 3.36\,\mu{\rm m}$).
 For the WFSS exposures (F115W + F335M), we used SHALLOW4 readout mode with 10 groups per integration.
 Direct imaging (F115W + F335M) were then taken with 5 groups per integration.
 Each exposure consists of a single integration, yielding a total exposure time of $\sim$2100~s per grism pointing.